wzheng25/webPLproject/README.md

 This is a website for UVA's Web Programming Languages, CS 4640.

 To-Do list:
-1. maintainability: make an external JS file
+1. everything in assignment 4
-2. remember to add client-side form validation
+2. Upload.php functionality
-3. create db table
+3. Create user profile?
-4. everything in assignment 4
+4. Log out page (more Oauth) / link
-5. complete login (maybe using google OAth)
+5. Add cookies

 Server side stuff:
 1. fetch most recent time from db and put it on homepage